angelesmarinbatana/PlacenetCapstoneProject/Documentation/User.md

 <img src="images/document.PNG" alt="Document Managment" width="200">

 ### Property Summary
-The property summary page will allows you to see a summary of all your properties, and associated projects and documents.
+The property summary page will allow you to see a summary of all your properties, and associated projects and documents.
 <img src="images/prop_sum.PNG" alt="Property Summary" width="200">

 ### Community Property Summary
-The community property summaries page will allows you to see a summary of all the properties, and associated projects and documents of all the members of the placenet app.
+The community property summaries page will allow you to see a summary of all the properties, and associated projects and documents of all the members of the placenet app.
 <img src="images/social_sum.PNG" alt="Community Property Summary" width="200">